peterkinget/MOSbiusBook/5_sw_support/MOSbiusTools.md

 ## Step 2: Programming MOSbius

-### Option 1: using a Raspberry Pi PICO
+### Option 1: Using a Raspberry Pi PICO

 To use the Raspberry Pi PICO, you only need a `connections.json` file and the MOSbius micropython scripts on the PICO will generate the necessary *CLK, DATA,* and *EN* signals.

 Please review the documentation at the [MOSbius_MicroPython_Flow](https://github.com/Jianxun/MOSbius_MicroPython_Flow) by Jianxun Zhu for detailed instructions and examples.

-### Option 2: using a Digital Pattern Generator
+### Option 2: Using a Digital Pattern Generator

-To use a digital pattern generator (like e.g., the one in the ADALM2000 used below) you need to create bitstream files from the connections file:
+To use a digital pattern generator (like e.g., the one in the ADALM2000 used in the example below) you need to create bitstream files from the connections file *connections_my_circuit.json*.

 ```
 > connections_to_bitstream -i connections_my_circuit.json -o my_circuit_bitstream.txt -d